Select Page

 SAMPLE TOPIC FROM THE CLASS: "Artificial Neural Systems Provide Wolfcamp Completion Design Insight"

-WHO SHOULD ATTEND: Anyone who is frustrated with the limitations or inconvenience of physics-based models.
+WHO SHOULD ATTEND: Experienced oil and gas professionals that are receptive to applying alternative approaches to physics-based modeling and problem solving.
 Predictive Neural Network Models (ANN) developed from data provide quick answers, offer a fresh perspective, test physics-based modeling assumptions and can quantify the impact of geology, chemistry, operations and other factors on well production and recovery.

-This course is designed for experienced professionals charged with completion/frac design, completion/frac evaluation, prospect evaluation, recompletion candidate selection, general solution development, identifying and quantifying the significance of parameters, or forecasting outcomes such as sand-outs, well production, recovery, etc. Potential participants include engineers, geologists, geophysicists, managers, data scientists, technicians, chemists, etc.
+This course is intended for the experienced professional charged with solution development, reservoir assessment, completion design, hydraulic fracture assessment, prospect evaluation, recompletion candidate selection, or forecasting outcomes such as sand-outs, well production, recovery, etc. Potential participants include engineers, geologists, geophysicists, managers, data scientists, technicians, chemists, etc.

-COURSE DESCRIPTION: Participants will learn the fundamentals and develop a working knowledge of ANN modeling technology through the course’s hands-on model building exercises.
-An Artificial Neural Network is a form of Artificial Intelligence (AI) that can develop a relationship between known outputs and a desired outcome.
+COURSE DESCRIPTION: An Artificial Neural Network is a form of Artificial Intelligence (AI) that can develop a relationship between known outputs and a desired outcome.
+Participants will learn the fundamentals of using AI techniques to build models to solve problems.
 ANN modeling case histories will be studied to help participants understand why this approach was used and provide examples in which significant cost savings and value has been created.
 These examples include predicting well production, recovery, completion design, hydraulic fracturing, reservoir classification and prospect evaluation.
 Additionally, participants will obtain a working knowledge about building models from data and be able to identify potential applications for ANN modeling technology.

 All students will be required to have a laptop (with admin rights) with Windows and Excel installed.
 As a learning aid, a demo version of ANN model development software will be installed during class.
 This course does not include a software license for students.

-Although this is not a programming course, a proficiency with Excel is recommended.
+Although this is not a programming course, proficiency with Excel is recommended.

 LEARNING OUTCOMES: